leanswift/leanswift.github.io/supplierportal/src/pages/23.4.0 PWA/usermanual-supplierportal-manage_subaccount-admin.md

 Supplier Admin can group permissions under different categories and label them as required.

-Supplier and list of users can be viewed under the Customer Grid page in the backend.
+Supplier and list of subaccount users can be viewed in All Customers Grid page in the backend with subaccount columns.
+If it is 'YES' then it is subaccount user if it 'NO' then it is not a subaccount user.

-Supplier Admin will have the &#39;Sub Account&#39; option&#39; enabled and Sub accounts will have that option disabled.
+For supplier Admin the “Manage Sub Account” option is enabled and for sub account user the option will be disabled.
+Here it will display the “customer id” and its “parent id”.

 <kbd>
 <img alt="metrics display" src="../../images/usermanual/supplier-subaccount-list.png">